isciences/wsim/docs/scripts/wsim_anom.rst

 wsim_anom
 *********

-The ``wsim_anom`` utliity computes standard anomalies and return periods from observed data with a known statistical distribution.
+The ``wsim_anom`` utility computes standard anomalies and return periods from observed data with a known statistical distribution.

 Usage is as follows: